-It is important first to note we are not the first to struggle with defining Kristina's gender; in fact, it has mystified people since the day she was born in December of 1626 in Stockholm, Sweden.
-When the nurses initially saw her, she was announced as a boy.
-They took a day to correct the misjudgment for fear of her father’s reaction, as he had been trying for a male heir and had a famously nasty temper.
-But he surprised most of the country by taking the news rather well, deciding that she would be his heir regardless of what chromosomes she was born with and he would not treat her differently than he had planned to treat a prince.
+We are not the first to struggle with defining Kristina's gender; it has mystified people since she was born in December of 1626 in Stockholm, Sweden.
+The nurses initially announced the birth of a son.
+They took a full day to correct themselves for fear of the king's reaction.
+King Gustavus Adolphus had been trying for a male heir for some time and was known for his nasty temper.
+He took the news rather well, surprising most of the country, and decided to make Kristina his heir and treat her as he would a prince.

-There have been many theories why this mistake happened to begin with; one being that she was very hairy, but another, more possible one, was that she might have been intersex.
-An examination of her bones was not conclusive to prove whether that was true or not, but it remains a real possibility and is another in a long line of theories about Kristina's identity.
+There are many theories as to how she was identified at birth; some suppose she was just a very hairy baby, while others believe she may have been intersex.
+An examination of her bones was not conclusive in proving this idea, but it remains a real possibility in the long line of theories about her identity.

-Regardless of the state of her genitals, Kristina did not fall easily into the role of woman or man, breaking gender roles on both ends from a young age and continuing that tradition until the day she died.
+Regardless, Kristina did not fall easily into the role of man or woman, breaking gender roles in both directions from a young age and continuing that tradition until the day she died.

-She was raised as a prince, given the best tutelage and training in the arts of fighting and war.
-In following her father's wishes, when she was old enough she was crowned king of Sweden but was a king like no one had ever seen there before.
-People demanded she acted more like her father, as a man.
-To be decisive and brutal, one of the things expected of her in this aim was to continue on the thirty-year war against the Catholics.
-However, she denied them, calling for peace and successfully achieving it in her relatively short time as ruler of Sweden.
-So, since she didn't fall into the warmongering category, people expected her to fall on the other side of the spectrum, to sit back and let her advisers, and eventually, her husband, be in control of state matters.
+In being raised as a prince, she was given the best education and trained in the art of war.
+According to her father's wishes, she was crowned King of Sweden, but she was a king like none had seen before.
+People demanded she act more like her father; she was to be decisive and brutal.
+They expected her to continue The Thirty Years' War against the Catholics.
+When she denied them war and called for peace, a goal she achieved in a relatively short time, she was encouraged to be more like her mother; sit back and let her advisers and eventually her husband control matters of state.
 Kristina rejected that expectation firmly.

-Though in her time as ruler she had many advisers, it was clear it was not because of any lack of independence, but because of how highly she valued knowledge and new perspectives.
-Bringing people from all around Europe to teach her, and later learn with her, she prioritized the pursuit of knowledge and the arts above all else.
-She made friends with some of the most educated people of the time and worked to make herself as educated as them.
-She succeeded, amassing Sweden's library in her time as ruler.
-During her rule, she moved the country from a time of war and conflict to work on educating the country, establishing the first countrywide school ordinance, and starting the first newspaper which remains the longest-running newspaper in the world.
+Though her time as ruler saw many advisers, it's clear that this was because she valued knowledge and new perspectives rather than dependance.
+She prioritized knowledge and the arts above all else, bringing people from all over Europe to teach and later learn with her.
+She befriended some of the most educated people of the time and worked to learn just as much as them.
+She succeeded, amassing Sweden's library during her time as king.
+She moved the country from a time of war and conflict to one of peace and education.
+She established the first countrywide school ordinance and started the first newspaper, Ordinari Post Tijdender ("Regular Mail Times"), which continues today as the longest-running newspaper in the world.

-To avoid the fate people wished upon her of marrying her cousin, she instead adopted him as her son, making him the prince and her heir, and leaving her with no need to give birth.
-Despite the good, she brought the country, and her skill at the ruling, she abdicated the throne to her adopted son after only ten years as king.
+To avoid the fate her people wished upon her—namely marrying her cousin—she instead adopted him and named him the prince.
+Despite the good she brought the country and her skill at doing so, she abdicated the throne to her adopted son after only ten years as king.

-Aside from her obvious disgust towards marriage and pregnancy, there may have been other reasons for her avoidance of romantic connections with men, and this is where it gets complicated.
-It is well known Kristina slept with one of her handmaidens, Ebba Sparre, introducing her as "my bedfellow” in conversation, and made almost no effort to hide it.
-But after that relationship died, it seems so did her interest in pursuing relationships entirely.
+Aside from her disgust toward marriage and pregnancy, there may have been further reasons for her avoidance of men.
+This is where it gets complicated.
+It is well known that Kristina slept with Ebba Sparre, one of her handmaidens.
+She introduced Sparre as "my bedfellow" and took little effort to hide it.
+After their relationship ended, so did Kristina's interest in pursuing any relationships.

-Her lack of any other romantic or sexual partners could have been for a couple of different reasons; it could be she was heartbroken, or it could be she was somewhere on the asexual spectrum.
-It is possible she was demisexual, requiring a strong emotional connection with someone to be attracted to them, and one of the few that she felt that emotional connection with that one woman.
+It could be she was heartbroken, or she may have been somewhere on the asexual spectrum.
+It's possible she was demisexual, requiring a strong emotional connection with someone to be attracted to them, and Sparre was one of the few with whom she felt that connection.

-For this article, we are putting forward she was a transgender demisexual person who was attracted to women, and any alternative theories are more than welcome.
-An important part of the discussion of Kristina is to recognize that theorizing on her identity is permissible for a couple of reasons.
+We are of the belief that she was a transgender demisexual person, and we welcome alternate theories.
+An important part of discussing Kristina's life, and indeed many historical queer figures, is to recognize that discussing her identity is not inherently harmful.
 For one, she is dead.
-We are not pulling her out of the closet, putting her in any danger, or forcing her into a label when she can choose one for herself.
-In addition to that, it is not harmful to her legacy to suggest that she was transgender, on the asexual spectrum, or attracted to women, because those things are not inherently bad.
-And lastly ascribing modern labels to historical events is a large part of studying history.
+We are not outing her, endangering her, or enforcing a label when she has chosen another for herself.
+Additionally, it is not harmful to her legacy to suggest that she was transgender, on the asexual spectrum, or attracted to women, because those are not harmful things.
+Ascribing modern labels to historical events and peoples is a large part of studying history.

 [Disclaimer: some of the sources may contain triggering material]